 In about 1950, Dr. Fordyce Ely, Chair of the Department of Dairy Science, proposed an Ohio Dairy Hall of Fame.
 Its purpose was identified to recognize those pioneers of the dairy industry whose initiatives, guidance, and sharing of knowledge provided a service to the dairy industry of Ohio.
 Extensive review of the idea resulted in the founding of the “Dairy Science Hall of Service” in 1952.
-Portraits of those selected are presented each year at an annual banquet and are on display in the Hall of Service in Plumb Hall on The Ohio State University campus.
+Portraits of those selected are presented each year at an annual banquet and are on display in Plumb Hall on The Ohio State University campus.

 The objectives of the award are to recognize worthy men and women who have made a substantial and noteworthy contribution toward the improvement of the dairy industry of Ohio, elevated the stature of dairy farmers, or inspired students enrolled at the Ohio State University.